Welcome to the National Federation of the Blind of Kansas World-Wide Web Site

 This quarterly magazine (published by the American Action Fund for Blind Children and Adults in partnership with the National Organization of Parents of Blind Children) offers parents and teachers a multitude of resources and information based on the positive NFB philosophy.

 Follow Us on Twitter

-Chikako Mochizuk Anounces Our NFB Kansas Twitter handle is @KansasNFB you can search under NFB Kansas.
+Chikako Mochizuki Anounces Our NFB Kansas Twitter handle is @KansasNFB you can search under NFB Kansas.
 Please follow our newly created Twitter account.